What is alopecia?

 Advice and further guidance:

-For more information search for ‘hair loss treatment’ on the NHS UK website
+- For more information search for ‘hair loss treatment’ at www.nhs.uk

 Treatment policy for patients covered by NHS Birmingham and Solihull CCG